 R 338.10207 Lapsed registered professional nurse license; relicensure requirements.

 Rule 207.
-An applicant for relicensure whose Michigan registered professional nurse license has lapsed, under the provisions of section 16201(3) or (4) of the code, MCL 333.16201(3) or (4), as applicable, may be relicensed by complying with the following requirements as noted by $(\sqrt{})$ :
+An applicant for relicensure whose Michigan registered professional nurse license has lapsed, under the provisions of section 16201(3) or (4) of the code, MCL 333.16201(3) or (4), as applicable, may be relicensed by complying with the following requirements as noted by $(\sqrt{)}$:

-(1) For a registered professional nurse who has let his or her Michigan license lapse and who is not currently licensed in another state: Lapsed 0-3 Years Lapsed more than 3 years, but less than 7 years Lapsed 7 or more years (a) Application and fee: Submit a completed application on a form provided by the department, together with the requisite fee.
-V \ \ V (b) Establish that he or she is of good moral character as defined under section sections 1 to 7 of 1974 PA $$ 381, MCL 338.41 to 338.47. (c) Submit fingerprints as required under section , 16174(3) of the code, MCL 333.16174(3). √ √ (d) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, $$ including at least 2 hours in pain and symptom , management, all of which were earned within the 2- year period immediately preceding the date of the application for relicensure.
-However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. (e) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, $$ including at least 2 hours in pain and symptom \ \ \ management, with a minimum of 3 hours in each of the following areas, all of which were earned within the 2-year period immediately preceding the date of the application for relicensure: (i) Safe documentation for nurses. (ii) Critical thinking skills for nurses. (iii) Pharmacology. (iv) Preventing medication errors. (v) Professional and legal accountability for nurses. (vi) Delegation.
-However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. (f) Certification of skill competency: Within 3 years of the period immediately preceding the application for relicensure, receive written certification of skill √ √
+(1) For a registered professional nurse who has let his or her Michigan license lapse and who is not currently licensed in another state: Lapsed 0-3 Years Lapsed more than 3 years, but less than 7 years Lapsed 7 or more years (a) Application and fee: Submit a completed application on a form provided by the department, together with the requisite fee. \checkmark \checkmark \checkmark (b) Establish that he or she is of good moral character as defined under section to 7 of 1974 PA 381, MCL 338.41 to 338.47.
+V \checkmark (c) Submit fingerprints as required under section 16174(3) of the code, MCL 333.16174(3). \checkmark (d) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, including at least 2 hours in pain and symptom management, all of which were earned within the 2-year period immediately preceding the application for relicensure. \checkmark (e) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, including at least 2 hours in pain and symptom management, with a minimum of 3 hours in each of the following areas, all of which were earned within the 2-year period immediately preceding the application for relicensure: (i) Safe documentation for nurses. (ii) Critical thinking skills for nurses. (iii) Pharmacology. (iv) Preventing medication errors.
+V ~

+(y) Professional and legal accountshility for

+(v) Professional and legal accountability for

+nurses.

+(vi) Delegation.

+(f) Certification of skill competency: Within 3

+years of the period immediately preceding the 1 1

+application for relicensure, receive written \checkmark

-competency from a nurse education program
+certification of skill competency from a nurse

-approved pursuant to R 338.10303a.
-Certification of
+education program approved pursuant to R

+338.10303a.
+Certification of competency

-competency must cover the following skills:
+must cover the following skills:

 (i) Head-to-toe physical assessment, including

 vital signs.

 (ii) Medication administration.

 (iii) Documentation.

 (iv) Surgical asepsis and infection control.

 (v) Safety, including fall prevention, body

 mechanics, and transfers.

-(g) NCLEX-RN Examination: Within 3 years of the
+(g) NCLEX-RN Examination: Within 3 years of

-period immediately following approval of the
+the period immediately following approval of

-application for relicensure, retake and pass the
+the application for relicensure, retake and pass

-NCLEX-RN examination.
+the NCLEX-RN examination.

-(h) Proof of license verification from another state:
+(h) Proof of license verification from another

-An applicant's license shallmust be verified by the
+state: An applicant's license shall be verified

-licensing agency of all other states of the United $\sqrt{}$
+by the licensing agency of all other states of 2 2 N

+v v v

-States in which the applicant ever held a license as a
+the United States in which the applicant ever

+held a license as a registered professional

-registered professional nurse.
-Verification shallmust
+nurse.
+Verification shall include the record of

-include the record of any disciplinary action taken or
+any disciplinary action taken or pending

-pending against the applicant.
+against the applicant.